Samuellyworld/face-backend/README.md

 ## local developement

-for local development, i integrated docker and dcoker compose  for easy and swift development rather than opening servers for each database used
+for local development, I integrated docker and docker compose  for easy and swift development rather than opening servers for each database used

 in other for this to work, in the `server.js` in the root folder